-The OCD Center of Los Angeles often receives calls from people seeking treatment for various phobias.
-One of the most common phobias we treat is emetophobia – the intense fear of vomit and/or vomiting.
+The OCD Center of Los Angeles often receives calls and emails from people seeking treatment for various phobias.
+Among the most common phobias we treat is emetophobia – the intense fear of vomit and/or vomiting.

 While the primary fear in emetophobia seems quite simple (the sufferer is terrified by the possibility of vomiting, and/or the possibility of seeing others vomit), the individual’s response to this fear can become quite complex.
 Often the person with emetophobia spends hours every day focused on monitoring and controlling how their gastro-intestinal (GI) tract feels.
 As a result, every meal becomes a battle to ensure that they never feel any GI discomfort such as gas, cramps, fullness, nausea, etc. In practical terms, this often means having very restricted diets because the client is afraid of any food that they believe may possibly lead to any GI distress.
 This also often means that restaurants, parties, and family gatherings are simply off limits, as the client may fear eating even “safe” foods any place but home.

 In many cases, the client has adopted numerous non-food based avoidant strategies in an effort to ensure they never experience any GI distress.
 This can include avoidance of television programs or movies with images they fear will cause GI distress, not driving or flying, and avoidance of socializing with friends whom they associate with the possibility of GI distress.

 Unfortunately, family and friends of people with emetophobia are often dismissive of the suffering experienced by the individual with this sometimes crippling problem.
 Equally problematic are family members who enable and accommodate the problem, which usually results in a worsening of symptoms.